Jefferson Township High School (New Jersey): Athletics

 The girls track team won the Group II state indoor relay championship in 1990.

 The wrestling team won the North II Group II state sectional title in 1991-1996 and 2000, together with three consecutive Group II state titles from 1992 to 1994 The wrestling team the program's third consecutive Group II state titlein 1994 with a 45–14 win against Buena Regional High School.
 The team held the #1 ranking in the USA Today Super 25 national rankings during the 1993 season.

 The girls' basketball team won the Group II state championship in 1992, defeating previously undefeated Middle Township High School by a score of 51–42 in the tournament final and advanced to the Tournament of Champions seeded fourth before falling 41–40 in the quarterfinals to fifth-seeded Egg Harbor Township High School to finish the season with a record of 28–4.

 The 2001-2002 boys varsity swim team won their first Morris County Championship four years after establishing a team under head coach Brian Palumbo.
 The 2009-2010 boys varsity swim team won the inaugural NJAC Northern Division Championship by going 8–0 in the conference under coach Scott Davis and Karen Gaba.

 The softball team won the Group III state championship in 2003 (vs. Hamilton High School West in the finals) and won the 2004 Group II state title, defeating Sterling High School 2–0 in the championship game.

 The ice hockey team won the Haas Cup in 2007.

 The girls cheerleading team won the final Sussex County Interscholastic League champions in 2008 against defending champions the Vernon Vikings.
-The 2008-09 and the 2011-2012 teams won the National Championship title which was held in Baltimore.
+The 2008–09 and the 2011–2012 teams won the National Championship title which was held in Baltimore.

-The girls track and field team won their Divisional Title, County Title, as well as Conference in spring of 2013.
+The girls track and field team won their divisional, county and conference titles in spring of 2013.
 Their 100-meter relay team was also two-time county champions, 2013 group champions, as well as the county record holder.

-Bombing Incident

-On September 10, 2021, students were evacuated from the school after a bomb threat.
-This comes after the school previously opened two days prior that year.
-It also came a day before the 20th anniversary of 9/11, which caused to concern.
-As of the afternoon, no bomb was discovered, though, after school activities were cancelled.

 Controversy

-A former teacher received $500,000 in an age discrimination suit filed against the school district, after claiming that she had been subjected to a pattern of harassment when she decided not to retire, despite having had received consistent positive evaluations from supervisors in previous years.
-The board of education had until the end of January 2012 to decide on an appeal of the verdict.
+In 2012, a former teacher received $500,000 in an age discrimination suit filed against the school district, after claiming that she had been subjected to a pattern of harassment when she decided not to retire, despite having had received consistent positive evaluations from supervisors in previous years.

-Students and other members of the public came to an October 2010 board meeting to express their support for Kirsten Smith, a teacher who had been suspended with pay after the district claimed that she had violated policies related to testing.